-- Users can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.
+- You can change the taskbar size in Windows 11 even though that platform doesn’t have much in the way of built-in options for doing so.

-- You can make Windows 11’s taskbar larger or smaller by editing the registry and changing a single value.
+- Make Windows 11’s taskbar larger or smaller by editing the registry and changing a single value.

 - Changing scaling settings is another way you can achieve your goal.

 The taskbar in Windows 11 hasn’t impressed all users.
 Some of them aren’t satisfied with that taskbar because they can’t resize it with the cursor.

 They often describe the taskbar as not having enough room for everything they want to put on it.
 From Windows 95 to Windows 10, they’ve always been able to drag the taskbar to add another level.

 Windows 11’s taskbar does indeed lack any built-in settings to adjust its size.
 You can’t expand the taskbar by dragging it with the cursor as you can in Windows 10.
 Nor are there any taskbar options in Settings that enable users to resize it.